JeremyRand/namecoin.org/docs/name-owners/tls/index.md

 ## Example: The Basics

+### Compressed

-To create a CA certificate for your Namecoin domain, run the following:
+To create a Compressed-mode CA certificate for your Namecoin domain, run the following:

 ~~~
 mkdir example.bit-ca